New Athletic Fields Project

 In addition to the playing field, the first phase of the project includes the construction of an innovative regional storm water treatment system, consisting of two types of wetland treatment systems to treat the storm water runoff originating from the West Road industrial area.
 This system improves the water quality of drainage to Sagamore Creek.
 Pre- and post-construction testing will help determine the effectiveness of these treatment systems and provide interpretive educational information for the public.

 Future phases of improvements on the site include a second multi-use playing field and associated amenities.

 The project has already passed review by NH DES Wetlands Bureau, the Portsmouth Conservation Commission, a Work Session with the Technical Advisory Committee and was approved at the October 17 Planning Board meeting.
-The project is scheduled to go out to bid in early 2020, with the requirement of PFAS-free artificial turf.

 This site will also include accommodations for a snow storage area that will be used by Department of Public Works during winter snow operations.

 Future phases of improvements on the site include a third multi-use playing field and associated amenities, as well as a new transfer station for improved efficiencies in the City’s handling of solid waste and recycling operations.